safehodl/safehodl.github.io/_posts/2020-12-04-hardware-wallets.md

 ![wallet](/assets/images/wallet.jfif)
 {: .image-title}

-Most wallet reviews focus on popularity or number of alt coins supported.
-However when it comes to self-custodying significant savings, you should focus on security first.

-As of December 2020, I recommend the [Coldcard](#cc) for the best security and reputation if you are an experienced Bitcoiner or can spend time learning.
+I've used the Trezor, Ledger, Coldcard, CoboVault, BitBox and evaluated their security.

+[Coldcard](#cc) has the best security of all wallets, but takes longer to learn and use.

-I recommend the [Cobo Vault with Bitcoin-only firmware](#cobo) if you want a much easier-to-use touchscreen at nearly the same level of security.
+[CoboVault](#cobo) has a touch screen that’s easy-to-use with a phone at nearly the same security.

-These are the only two wallets to feature [air-gaps][air] so they don’t need to be plugged into a malware-infected computer.
-They also let you generate your seed using [dice rolls][dice] (which I recommend) so you don’t have to trust their seed generation.
-Finally they both have great multisig support if you decide to go down that route.

-Continue reading for a detailed review of well-known Bitcoin wallets.
-Let’s start with the features each wallet has to offer:
+These are the only two wallets that have:
+- [Air-gaps][air] so they don’t plug into a possibly infected computer.
+- [Dice roll][dice] seed generation so you don’t have to trust their random number generators.
+- Good multisig support if you decide to go down that route.
+- Tamper-proof checks in addition to secure elements.

+I have no referral links and have no connection with the wallet companies.
+These are just my opinions.
+More detailed reviews follow:

 |                                     | [Cobo Vault](#cobo) | [Coldcard](#cc) | [BitBox](#bb) | [Trezor](#trezor) | [Ledger](#ledger) | [Specter](#specter) | [Passport](#passport)
 | ----------------------------------- |                     |                 |               |                   |                   |                     |